keithalewis/math/ross.md

 The definition of arbitrage as $A_{\tau_0} > 0$ and $A_t\ge 0$ thereafter is insufficient.
 Traders and risk managers will consider ${\|A_0\| = \|-\Gamma_0\cdot X_0\| \le \|\Gamma_0\|\|X_0\|}$.
-The "arbitrage" will not be considered if the left-hand side gain is small compared the ballpark estimate of the amount of capital tied for the initial hedge on the right-hand side.
+The "arbitrage" will not be considered if the left-hand side gain is small compared the ballpark estimate of the amount of capital tied up for the initial hedge on the right-hand side.

 We completely ignore the entities involved in trading.
 Different counterparties may have to pay different prices or additional side fees for the same instrument depending on their credit worthiness.
 They might even be unable to buy an instrument due to regulatory requirements.
-In the not too distant past banks were forbidden to purchase stocks.
+In the not too distant past banks were forbidden from purchasing stocks.

 The largest lacuna, by far, in this theory is tax considerations.
 When you are in a 40\% tax bracket adding the fifth decimal point of precision